Cricket World Cup odds: Pressure the biggest problem for England

 On paper, India are England's closest challengers.
 Led by the influential Virat Kohli, they always seem to have a squad capable of beating anyone in limited-overs cricket.

 India furthered their development in English conditions during a one-day international series in the summer of 2018.
-Although they came out the wrong side of a 2-1 scoreline, they will be better for the experience and are in good condition to compete for a third World Cup.
+Although they came out the wrong side of a 2-1 scoreline, they will be better for the experience and are in good condition to compete for a third World Cup despite losing 3-2 to Australia on home soil from 2-0 up a couple of months ago.

 The term 'chokers' is often used to describe South Africa at World Cups.
 That stemmed from the famous 1999 semi-final against Australia when, with one run needed with one wicket remaining, a horrifying run out saw them crash out after finishing lower than their opponents in the Super Sixes table.